antmd/MailPluginManager/README.markdown

 		-update-and-crash-reports path/to/plugin

-Sends any crash reports found and updates, if found, for the plugin at the indicated path (required).
+Sends any crash reports found for the plugin at the indicated path (required).

+		-system-info path/to/plugin

+Will collect a bunch of information from the system and return the results to you (through a notification block) as a `NSDictionary`.
+See [system information][#sys-info] above.
+The path is required to be able to post the notification to the correct plugin. *Not yet implemented*.

+		-uuid-list path/to/plugin

+Will return a list of the past and future UUIDs that Mail and Message.framework support (through a notification block) as a `NSDictionary`.
+See [compatibility information][#uuid-list] above.
+The path is required to be able to post the notification to the correct plugin. *Not yet implemented*.

 		-validate-all